-In order to prevent repeated pleural effusion or pneumothorax, a procedure known as pleurodesis is used to create adhesion between the visceral and parietal pleura.
-Inflammation, fibrosis, and adhesions between the two pleural layers are made on by chemical irritation (chemical pleurodesis) or mechanical abrasion (mechanical pleurodesis).
-Chemical pleurodesis is frequently used in clinical settings to control air leaking or stop a pneumothorax from recurring.
+To prevent repeated pleural effusion or pneumothorax, a procedure known as pleurodesis is used to create adhesion between the visceral and parietal pleura.
+Inflammation, fibrosis, and adhesions between the two pleural layers are caused by chemical irritation (chemical pleurodesis) or mechanical abrasion (mechanical pleurodesis).
+Chemical pleurodesis is frequently used in clinical settings to control air leaks, to stop a pneumothorax from recurring and to treat critical patients.19.

 Via a chest tube, a thoracoscopic procedure, or during surgery, chemical pleurodesis can be applied.
-Several sclerosants, such as talc, bleomycin, autologous blood patches, iodopovidone, and a number of other chemical substances, have been utilized in clinical practice.
-Tetracyclines and their derivatives, such as doxycycline and minocycline, have also been employed.(16)
+Several sclerosants, such as talc, bleomycin, autologous blood patches20, iodopovidone, and several other chemical substances, have been utilized in clinical practice.
+Tetracyclines and their derivatives, such as doxycycline and minocycline, have also been employed.21 inserted into the aqueous drainage system.
+This approach ensures that the procedure is both effective and safe for the patient.
+Alternatively, chemical pleurodesis needs to be avoided since it can make it difficult for the lung to reinflate.
+Chest pain, fever, acute lung damage, and empyema are all side effects of chemical pleurodesis.2

 When injected into the pleural space, a sclerosant triggers an inflammatory response that permits the pleural space to close, eliminates air leaking, and prevents recurrent pneumothoraxes.
-In a retrospective analysis, talc pleurodesis was successful in treating 40 of 41 postlobectomy patients who had PAL.(17) Therefore, chemical pleurodesis should be performed only if there is no or only a small pneumothorax remaining when the chest tube is in the aqueous drainage system.
-Alternatively, chemical pleurodesis need to be avoided since it can make it difficult for the lung to re-inflate.
-Chest pain, fever, acute lung damage, and empyema are all side effects of chemical pleurodesis.(2)
+In a retrospective analysis, talc pleurodesis was successful in treating 40 of 41 post-lobectomy patients who had PAL.22

+When considering the performance of chemical pleurodesis, it is important to note that it should only be carried out in cases where there is no or only a small pneumothorax remaining once the chest tube is